Helene Wecker: Awards

-The Golem and the Djinni won the 2014 Mythopoeic Fantasy Award for Adult Literature, was nominated for the 2014 Nebula Award for Best Novel and was a finalist for the 2013 James Tiptree Jr. Award.
-It placed second in the 2014 Locus Poll Award for Best First Novel and the 2013 Goodreads Award for the Goodreads Debut Author Award, and third in the 2013 Goodreads Award for Fantasy.
+The Golem and the Djinni won the 2014 Mythopoeic Award for Adult Literature, was nominated for the 2014 Nebula Award for Best Novel and was a finalist for the 2013 James Tiptree Jr. Award.
+It placed second in the 2014 Locus Award for Best First Novel and the 2013 Goodreads Choice Award for Debut Author, and third in the 2013 Goodreads Choice Award for Fantasy.